Some finiteness results for groups of automorphisms of manifolds: The Weiss fiber sequence

-As the vertical maps are cofibrations and the left horizontal maps are fibrations, Theorem 1 of \cite{kieboomcof} implies the induced map on pullbacks is a cofibration. \end{proof}

-\begin{remark} The proofs of some of the results in this section rely on notions like quasifibrations.
+\begin{remark} The proofs of some of the results above rely on quasifibrations.
 However, for topological and PL-manifolds one needs to work in simplicial sets.
-Since simplicial sets and spaces with the Quillen model structures are Quillen equivalent, these theorems hold in simplicial sets if phrased correctly.
-There is no need for a properness assumption in simplicial sets, see e.g. Proposition IV.1.9 of \cite{goerssjardine}.
-Theorem \ref{thm.fibersequencemodule} is then Corollary 5.8 of \cite{rezkfib}, while Lemma \ref{lem.hofibaugmentation} is Proposition 5.4 of \cite{rezkfib}.
-Theorem \ref{thm.mayloop} can be replaced by Corollary IV.4.11 of \cite{goerssjardine}.\end{remark}
+Since the adjunction $|-| \dashv \mr{Sing}$ is a Quillen equivalence between the category $\cat{sSet}$ of simplicial sets and the category $\cat{Top}$ of CGWH spaces with the Quillen model structures, the geometric realization of the homotopy fiber of a map in $\cat{sSet}$ is weakly equivalent to the homotopy fiber in $\cat{Top}$ of its geometric realization.
+The same holds for thick geometric realizations by \cite[Lemma 1.7]{ebertrw}.
+Thus the analogous theorems in $\cat{sSet}$ follow from those in $\cat{Top}$.\end{remark}